“I wish I was rich, I was good, and we were all a happy family this day.” – Louisa May Alcott

 Let’s start with an author whose book I toted around as a little girl.
 I would carry around Little Woman as an elementary student, hoping the people I encountered believed I was reading it.

-Only with age would I begin to understand the androgenous, independent, and humble energy of this author (and how the stories of the fictional women on the cover stemmed from her real-life experiences).
+Only with age would I begin to understand the androgynous, independent, and humble energy of this author (and how the stories of the fictional women on the cover stemmed from her real-life experiences).

 Louisa May Alcott’s First Creative Dollar